zbenmo/yapy3c/docs/part_III.md

 ```['welcome', 'to', 'my', 'show!']```

-There is a very useful construct that is argubly more readable and may be even faster.
+There is a very useful construct that is arguably more readable and may be even faster.

 ``` py
 words_lower = [word.lower() for word in words]